Lodgepole Pine Bonsai

 Temperature

-(USDA Zone 4-8) Lodgepole pine is a versatile species for bonsai capable of thriving in high heat, tolerating temperatures over 100*F. However, being a mountainous pine adapted to higher elevations, Pinus contorta subsp. latifolia needs winter dormancy and is adapted to abiding freezing temperatures down to 10*F in a bonsai container.
+Lodgepole Pine (USDA Zone 4-8) is a versatile bonsai species, thriving in high heat with the ability to withstand temperatures exceeding 100°F. As a mountainous pine adapted to higher elevations, Pinus contorta subsp. latifolia requires winter dormancy, tolerating freezing temperatures down to 10°F in a bonsai container.

 Fertilizing